- Things to Do

 Have your own “Affair to Remember” atop The View of D.C.'s champagne bar in Rosslyn.
 The View lounge offers premium champagnes and sparkling wines in a soaring space featuring rotating works from local photographers and a panoramic view of the capital area.
 At Ms. Peacock’s Champagne Lounge in Clarendon, enjoy tasting flights from a menu of more than 40 varieties of sparkling wine and champagne.

-Known for its menu of fine cheeses and food-friendly wine, Cheesetique will help you say “brie mine” at their locations in the Shirlington and Ballston neighborhoods.
+Known for its menu of fine cheeses and food-friendly wine, Cheesetique will help you say “brie mine” at their location in the Shirlington neighborhood.
 Love the wine you’re with at Clarendon’s Screwtop Wine Bar, which also has a cheese shop with an ever-changing selection.
 Try pumpkin goat cheese, Guinness cheddar and a garlic gouda with a big basket of bread and crackers.

 Carnivores wishing to indulge themselves will find their paradise at Ruth’s Chris Steak House in Crystal City, overlooking Reagan National Airport and the Potomac River.
 At Medium Rare, the single menu of steak, fries, salad and bread that’s love at first bite will take guesswork out of what to order.